Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 Generally, most new businesses don’t start out as a PLC.
-They are often companies that start as a limited company, but then re-register as a PLC in order to sell shares and raise capital.
+They are often companies that start as a limited, but then re-register as a PLC in order to sell shares and raise capital.

-A PLC is required to have a share capital of over £50,000, 25% of which has to be paid up before the company can begin trading.
+A PLC is required to have a share capital of over £50,000, 25% of which has to be paid up before it can begin trading.
 They must also have at least two directors and a company secretary, making it a big upfront investment to run.

 Which Company Formation Package Is Right For You?

 Answer 5 multiple choice questions to get a personal recommendation:

 A sole trader is easier to set up than a limited company but also poses more financial risk as you’ll be personally responsible for any debts that you gain.

 Generally, a limited company is great for those who are planning on hiring a team of people or have a business that isn’t based around your skills alone.
 For example, if you’re selling a product, you might want to register as a limited company instead of a sole trader.

 A limited company will be taxed as a corporation, which means that if your annual income is over £40,000, you might find better tax relief than as a sole trader.